 The statute of limitations is five years according to the Egyptian Income Tax Law and is extended to be six years in case of tax evasion.

 Topics of focus for tax authorities

-The most important topics for tax authorities is transfer pricing and the base erosion and profit shifting (BEPS) project (see the Other issues section for details).
+The most important topics for tax authorities is transfer pricing and the base erosion and profit shifting (BEPS) project.
+In addition, Egypt has signed and ratified the MLI and opted for the principle purpose test ("PPT") which is also in line with the GAAR. (see the Other issues section for details).

 General anti-avoidance rule (GAAR)

 A GAAR is applicable to arrangements entered into on or after 1 July 2014.
 The primary objective of the GAAR is to deter taxpayers from entering into abusive arrangements for the purpose of obtaining an abusive tax advantage.
 The law stipulates that the tax effect of any transaction whose main purpose, or one of the main purposes thereof, is tax avoidance shall not be reckoned with.
 In this case, the crucial factor when making tax assessments is the real economic substance of the transaction in question.
 The burden of proving that the main purpose, or one of the main purposes, of conducting a transaction has been to avoid taxation lies with the tax authority.